 Asynchronous Events: Polling Loops and Interrupts

-The CPU spends almost all of its time fetching instructions from memory and executing them.
+THE CPU SPENDS ALMOST ALL ITS TIME fetching instructions from memory and executing them.
 However, the CPU and main memory are only two out of many components in a real computer system.
 A complete system contains other devices such as:

 - A hard disk for storing programs and data files.
 (Note that main memory holds only a comparatively small amount of information, and holds it only as long as the power is turned on.
 A hard disk is necessary for permanent storage of larger amounts of information, but programs have to be loaded from disk into main memory before they can actually be executed.)